slimcio112/dotfiles/README.md

 # My dotfiles

-This directory contains config files for my system
+This directory contains config files for my Arch Linux.
+This approach uses symlinks instead of creating bare repo and tracking files in ~/.config so I can add files that are anywhere inside my home directory.

 ## Requirments